DanHUMassMed/sumtube/README.md

 4. Generate structured report sections (Introduction, Body, Conclusion)
 5. Compile a final polished summary as a PDF

 The system chunks the transcript into manageable pieces as most LLMs do not have a context window large enough to handle a full podcast.
-A typical podcast can be well over 100k tokens, far exceeding the context limits of most models.
+A typical podcast can be well over 100k tokens, often exceeding the context limits of most open source models.
 This chunking strategy allows the system to process lengthy content that would otherwise be impossible to summarize in a single pass.

 The system leverages checkpointing to ensure progress is preserved between runs, making it resilient to interruptions.
 The checkpoint also allows for the modification of prompts or changing of models to easily compare different approaches.